ciblab/ciblab.github.io/index.md

   <img src="assets/images/ciblab4.png"/>
 </p>

-The Computer Intelligence and Biorobotics Lab (CIBLab) is a technological research and development laboratory where researchers and students continually develop high-impact research projects, prototypes of inventions, and applied science projects that involve society, academia, government and industry.
-The laboratory promotes the training of highly skilled professionals, stimulates innovation, facilitates knowledge transfer and encourages applied research.
+The Computer Intelligence and Biorobotics Lab (CIBLab) is a laboratory dedicated to advancing artificial intelligence and its application in critical sectors such as medicine, biology, agronomy, robotics, industrial processes and energy.
+Through the design and implementation of advanced machine learning techniques and metaheuristic methods, the laboratory addresses complex problems, promoting innovative and sustainable solutions.

+The CIBLab is interested in developing algorithms and computational tools that allow automation of the monitoring, quantification, modelling, and simulation of complex problems through artificial intelligence.

 ## Page under construction